cph0r/bar_raiser/README.md

 ASSUMPTIONS -
 1. Query parameter was assumed  to be -> 'cricket'
 2. Threshold date was hardcoded as query parameter to be  -> '2020-01-01T18:42:16Z'
-3. total results were restricted to 1000
+3. total results were restricted to 100 to prevent quota exhaustion

 ISSUES -
 1. Server Side rendering was not done dashboard, due to which it will take a lot of time to render if max_results exceeds 10,000
+2. Null checks and string format checks are not performed for api Keys creation from the frontend